The Common Program of the People's Republic of China 1949-1954

 After the Second National Conference on Agricultural Work in October 1952, the lower cadres at the district and county levels were targeted.
 They were urged to implement the CCP's orders.
 They were no longer the protectors of the villagers, but the protectors of the CCP, and the rural cadres became the target of socialist education.
 But the villagers were being targeted as well.
 "Although in theory the three-anti movement and party rectification movement were confined to CCP members, in practice the criteria the party set for the party members were widely applied to masses of peasants."

 Not only the Sanfan added to the ‘political oppression’ but also Wufan, RAAK (see Article 54 ) and patriotism campaigns.
-Walker (1966) notices peasants refusing to join "…were socially isolated and ridiculed ….
-In southwest China they were even attacked as "counter-revolutionaries," a charge which carried the most serious penalties.28 Economic pressure was exerted by expelling them from the peasants' associations created during the land reform period and by depriving them of loans and the right to hire labor."
+Peasants who declined to join were subjected to social ostracism and mockery.
+In some regions of southwest China, they were even labeled as "counter-revolutionaries," a grave accusation with severe consequences.
+Economic coercion was applied by excluding them from the peasants' associations established during the land reform era and by denying them access to loans and the ability to hire labor.

 All the political campaigns such as implementing the Marriage Law, building the Party, preparing for universal suffrage, reviewing the land reform in some areas, trying to build a militia cadre, etc. are hindering agricultural work.
 "Therefore, the central government has decided that the overwhelming central work in the current rural areas is to intensify preparations for spring ploughing and start spring ploughing production.
 All other work must be carried out around and in conjunction with spring ploughing production.
 All work should be changed, postponed or reduced or even cancel the original plan.
 Party committees and people's governments at all levels above the county level shall arrange various tasks in a unified manner according to local conditions."